-AE360: Aquatic Engineering (A) Instructor: Prof. Blanchard
+AE360: Aquatic Engineering (A)

 Support facilities, equipment and systems for aquaculture operations will be examined.
-Topics studied will include: selection of component materials and structures suitable for confinement, protection, and support of aquaculture species; selection and application of mechanical/electrical support equipment such as pumps, motors, feeders, aerators, water heating systems, waste management systems and monitoring equipment; and engineering aspects of facilities for harvesting, handling, processing, packaging, and preservation of aquatic production.
+Topics studied will include: selection of component materials and structures suitable for confinement, protection, and support of aquaculture species; selection and application of mechanical/electrical support equipment such as pumps, motors, feeders, aerators, water heating systems, waste management systems and monitoring ecoment; and engineering aspects of facilities or harvesting, handling, processing, packaging, and preservation of aquatic production.